Drag Racing Accident Lawyer in Columbia, SC/h2>

 In the professional sport of drag racing, drivers wear protective clothing, lane barriers separate cars, and a chest-high wall at the edge of the track keeps fans from getting too close.
-Even under those controlled conditions, accidents sometimes occur.
+Even under those controlled conditions, drag racing accidents sometimes occur.
 Without safety controls, drag racing is extremely dangerous.

 Many people attempt to emulate professional drag racing, staging illegal races on city streets, often with the help of timekeepers, videographers, and lookouts who watch for police.
 Many of the participants in these races are young people and teenagers – people who don’t have a lot of driving experience.
 And crowds may number in the hundreds.
 When these drivers lose control of their cars, onlookers gathered close to the road are in grave danger.
 Sometimes, the victims of these crashes are innocent bystanders who weren’t even aware of the illegal race.